 I was rejoicing when I found out that Sandra McLeod Humphrey wrote three more books similar to this one - all of which are now gracing the shelves of our library.
 Should you be interested in them as well, the individual titles (click on the covers on the side for more info about each title from Amazon) are:

 - More If You Had to Choose What Would You Do?,

 - It's Up to You...
 What Do You Do? and

 - Hot Issues, Cool Choices: Facing Bullies, Peer Pressure, Popularity, and Put-downs.

 Reading aloud is a magical portal that will allow us to get in touch with the important stuff in the lives of our kids.

 So, let's all think ahead and let's get ready to guide our kids through everyday problems by .. reading aloud.

-If You Had to Choose, What Would You Do? is available from bookstores in the US and elsewhere:
+If You Had to Choose, What Would You Do? is available from bookstores in the US: